 Take your program with you to the gym or training field.
 Our step-by-step Osgood Schlatter Disease Rehab app tells you what treatment and exercises to do each day and tracks your progress.

 As the aim of strapping your knee is to reduce symptoms you may wish to tape or wear a patella strap all the time whilst it is painful.
 Later on, you may not need to wear support constantly.

 When going back to training it is a good idea to give your knee a little extra support by taping or bracing whilst you train.
 In particular, for jumping-type sports, some additional support may be needed to protect your knee.

 Buy Sports Tape

 How to tape for Osgood Schlatter disease

-- This is a thin elastic adhesive tape which provides a good base, or anchor for the supporting strips to stick to.
+- This is a thin elastic adhesive tape that provides a good base, or anchor for the supporting strips to stick to

-- Wrap the tape around the knee and secure.
+- Wrap the tape around the knee and secure it

 Patella tendon strap